The Best Breathing Exercises For Anxiety

 When you are experiencing this distressing event, you may feel desperate to get some relief.
 Changing some of your behaviors and thinking patterns can bring you relief over time.
 But sometimes, you need a quick fix.
 For this reason, many choose medication to bring them relief in an emergency.
 However, the meds that are prescribed for anxiety can have unpleasant side effects or withdrawal symptoms.

 There is another quick and effective method that can bring relief from anxiety symptoms without the use of medication—breathing.
-This method can reverse the stages of an anxiety attack and bring you back to a state of calm.
+Anxiety breathing exercises can calm an individual’s physiological and emotional symptoms and bring them back to a state of calm.

 There is one caveat, though.
 While the right kind of breathing can bring almost instant relief from anxiety, the wrong kind has the potential to make your anxiety worse.